-The topic of this week’s blog comes directly to us from a Mom in the Champions for Our Children Facebook Group.
+The topic of this week’s blog came from a Mom in the Champions for Our Children Facebook Group.
 If you are not already a member PLEASE JOIN HERE!!

-OR how AWFUL her life is that her 2 year old was potty trained in one weekend but still wakes up occasionally wet and she has to change the sheets 2x that week, while you’re sitting over here struggling to teach your non verbal child to potty train and they wet the bed nightly.
+OR how AWFUL it is that her 2-year-old was potty trained in one weekend but still wakes up occasionally wet and she has to change the sheets 2x that week.
+While you’re sitting over here struggling to teach your non-verbal child to potty train and they wet the bed nightly.

-OR how her little boy is invited to all these birthday parties on the same weekend when you’d throw a party for a stranger’s kid just to get your kid on an invite list.
+Or how her child has too many birthday invitations on the same weekend.
+While you’d throw a party for a stranger’s kid just to get your kid on an invite list.

 So, I ask..
 Does your Typ Mom friend know what you are going through?

-By doing this one of 2 things will happen, it will either strengthen your bond or she’s going to fade into the background.
+By doing this, it will either strengthen your bond or she’s going to fade into the background.
 If she’s a true friend this will strengthen your relationship with her.
-She’s going to stop and feel compassion and love for you, more than she already has, AND She’s going to be honored you went deep with her.
+She’s going to stop and feel compassion and love for you, more than she already has.
+AND She’ll appreciate that you went deep with her.
 She will become your ROCK!
 Love this Mom!

 Till next time my fearless warriors!